WhiteRabbitLab/ICE_Registration/README.md

 - A better approach would be to use database tracked rotation
 - This way we are ensuring a fair round-robin cycle of each artist in the database

+### For improved testing

+- Selenium / Cucumber / Gherkin BDD scenarios for UX.
+- Integration tests using testcontainers for the REST API.